tidbcloud/setup-tidbcloud-cli/README.md

 The `tidbcloud/setup-tidbcloud-cli` action is a JavaScript action that sets up `ticloud` in your GitHub Actions workflow by:

 - Downloading a specific version of `ticloud` and adding it to the `PATH`.
-- Configuring `ticlooud` with API token.
+- Configuring `ticloud` with API token.

 ## Prerequisites